MicroEJ/docs/KernelDeveloperGuide/kf.rst

 Kernel & Features semantic (KF) allows an application to be split into multiple parts:

--  the main application, called the Kernel
+-  the main application, called the Kernel.

 -  zero or more applications, called Features.